What happens during a visit?

 My partner and I both work on weekdays.
 Can we still participate?

-It is often possible to meet with your home visitor after work and sometimes even on Saturdays.
+It is often possible to meet with your Family Visitor after work, during your lunch break, or sometimes even on Saturdays.

 Can my partner be at visits too?